fbpx Skip to Content

 Who knows what goes through a cat’s mind, ever?
 What delusions of grandeur are brought to the fore when you establish a palmate jungle in your living room?

-It is probably comforting to know, when your feline friend inexplicably takes a bite out of a dangling palm frond, that the indoor environment you have created is safe from toxins.
+When your feline friend inexplicably takes a bite out of a dangling palm frond, it is probably comforting to know that the indoor environment you have created is safe from toxins.

 You may, however, need to assess whether your palm is safe from the cat!